KatieHill-Fr-Gr/wordle/README.md

 #### 1) Core Layout & Logic

 The first task was to create the grid layout and on-screen keyboard based on the Figma design.
-I then focused on the the game’s core functionalities, starting with the game initialisation or setUp() function, user input (selecting and deleting letters), and how move through the boxes and rows:
+I then focused on the the game’s core functionalities, starting with the game initialisation or setUp() function, user input (selecting and deleting letters), and how to move through the boxes and rows:

 <img width="653" height="190" alt="Wordle_selectletter" src="https://github.com/user-attachments/assets/61d77363-6369-45e0-aa2f-65530c9b460b" />